f5devcentral/access-labs/class1/module1/lab2.rst

 Task 1: Resource Provisioning
 ---------------------------------------
-Access Policy Manager (APM) is another module available for use on the BIG-IP platform (Hardware and Virtual).
+Access Policy Manager (APM) is a module available for use on the BIG-IP platform (Hardware and Virtual).
 Unlike other modules, APM can be provisioned with limited functionality on any BIG-IP platform without a specific license (`see F5 KB15854 <https://support.f5.com/csp/article/K15854>`__).
 APM is licensed based on the number of Access Sessions and Concurrent Users Sessions (`see APM Operations Guide <https://support.f5.com/csp/article/K72971039>`__).
 You can provision APM limited and immediately start using all the functions of APM with a limitation of 10 Access and Concurrent user session.

 #.
 Log in to bigip1.f5lab.local with administrative credentials provided
 #.
 On the left menu navigate to **System** --> **Resource Provisioning**
 #.
-Click box and on the drop down next to the module and choose Nominal
+Click box and on the drop down next to the module and choose **Nominal**

 ..
-Note:: What do the options mean?
+Note:: In most use cases you will want to use **Nominal** for provisioning modules.
+What does each setting mean?
 +---------------+---------------------------------------------------------------------------------------+
 |Dedicated      |Specifies that all resources are dedicated to the module you are provisioning.
 For all |
 |               |other modules, the level option must be set to none.                                   |